Eye Infections in Dogs & Cats

 - When: If the pet presents any of the many signs of an eye infection, as described below.

 - How: Through visual exam, diagnostic tests, and appropriate route of treatment.

 - EPC affordable price: Eye Packages for dogs and cats include a doctor’s exam, relevant diagnostics, treatment recommendations, and a portable prescription for medication, if necessary.
-The cost is only $65.
-Book a visit now.
+The cost is only $75.